kevinfengcs88/leetcode/README.md

 15. [HowManyNumbersAreSmallerThantheCurrentNumber](#HowManyNumbersAreSmallerThantheCurrentNumber)

 ## [TwoSum](TwoSum.java)
-Two Sum is the quintessential introductory hash table (otherwise known as a hash map or dictionary) problem.
+Two Sum is the quintessential introductory hash table problem.
 I've written up two solutions, one of which is the naive approach to the problem, solving it in O(n<sup>2</sup>) time.
 The other is the more optimal approach, solving it in linear, or O(n) time.
 In Two Sum, you are given an array of integer values, `nums`, and a target value, `target`.
 The goal is to return indices of the two numbers from `nums` (these two numbers will always exist with LeetCode's test cases) such that they add up to `target`.

 In the naive approach, we simply perform a double for-loop that iterates over every combination of two indices, until we find the two that add up to the target in question.
 We store these two indices in an array of length 2 and return it.
 Though quite fast for small input sizes, this becomes much slower, very quickly (exponentially slower as input size increases).